Table of Contents Generation

 The Table of Contents (TOC) system in MyLittleContentEngine automatically creates hierarchical navigation menus from your content pages.
 It analyzes your page URLs and front matter to build organized, nested navigation structures that reflect your site's content organization.

-To retrieve the TOC entries, you can use the GetNavigationTocAsync()
+To retrieve the TOC entries, you can use the GetNavigationTocAsync() method from the ITableOfContentService interface.

 How TOC Generation Works